vinodpandey/cosmic-ray/README.rst

 1. Update config file with updated values for  `module-path` and `test-command`

-2. Update `start-limit` and `start-limit` accordingly to limit testing scope
+2. Update `start-limit` and `end-limit` accordingly to limit testing scope

 3. Delete existing `report.html` and `cosmic-ray.sqlite`